McCaw Cup: History

-From 1922-1971, the trophy was known as the Women's Intercollegiate Athletic Union (WIAU) Ice Hockey Trophy.
+From 1922 to 1971, the trophy was known as the Women's Intercollegiate Athletic Union (WIAU) Ice Hockey Trophy.
 Until 1998 it was the highest award in women's collegiate ice hockey, as there was no national governing body over women's inter-university hockey.
 Following the 1971 season, the WIAU merged with the Ontario-Québec University Athletic Association to form the Ontario Women's Interuniversity Athletic Association (OWIAA) and the cup was renamed to the Judy McCaw Trophy, which was then shortened to the McCaw Cup following the merger of the men's and women's leagues to the OUA in 1998.

 Following the establishment of a national championship in 1998, the recipient of the cup would go on to represent the conference at the national tournament.
 Currently, both the champion and the runner-up are granted berths at the U Sports national championship, with the recipient of the cup given the higher seed at the tournament.